 Life Cycle Management’s, or LCM, objective is to provide a range of products and services that achieves the lowest cost per ton over the life of the equipment.
 LCM is important because the cost to maintain, repair and rebuild the equipment over its life is 2-3 times the initial purchase price.
 LCM is of increased importance in today’s full production environment because every hour of downtime costs lost revenue that cannot be recovered.

-We deploy Life Cycle Management at Joy Mining Machinery through a wide range of programs.
+We deploy Life Cycle Management at Joy Global Underground Mining through a wide range of programs.
 They all add up to the most extensive aftermarket capability in the industry.
 In addition to spare parts distribution and our Centers of Excellence for rebuilds, we have 200 field service engineers around the world, in mines every day to work on improving equipment performance.
 Component Exchange Programs, or CEP, give the advantage of an immediate trade-out of critical components to allow the affected machine to get back to work as quickly as possible.
 Cost Per Ton, or CPT, programs deliver parts, rebuilds and maintenance at a specified cost per ton of mined product.
 CPT has consistently proven to deliver higher machine reliability at lower cost than conventional maintenance efforts.
 And finally, we also offer training courses and programs that enable mine personnel to become more effective in the operation and maintenance of our equipment.

 Despite already being the recognized leader, we are working to extend our LCM programs in two important dimensions.
 First, we would like to provide full fleet management that would more effectively integrate our range of programs.
 In ultimate form, we would manage the equipment so you can focus on managing your mining operations.